Penn Farm Physio

-Our website does not use ‘cookies’ and has no online sales facilities.
-However, we do have the facility to request an appointment by filling in an online form.
+We do have the facility to request an appointment by filling in an online form.
 This form simply generates an email to the practice with name, contact telephone number, email and optionally the ability to supply a brief description of the clinical problem.
 The email is only accessible to clinic staff.

 What data do we store?

 We store general information about you – specifically your name, date of birth, address and the doctor’s surgery at which you are registered.
 We also store the date of each treatment, the details of which therapist treated you, and the amounts paid or owed to us.

 Following your assessment and treatment, your clinical details are documented and stored electronically.

 Merchant copies of card payments are shredded after processing for the accounts.

 All clinical and non-clinical details are sored electronically with a company called Cliniko, an international medical software provider.

 The computer used to collect this data is password protected, so only available to clinic staff, and to access Cliniko we have a two factor authentication process, which generates a one off verification code, for extra security.

 Cliniko store your data in multiple different physical locations and backed up to those locations daily.